Stayl045/stephans-code-journal/README.md

   - About halfway through the video, I determined that I was under-utilizing FireFox Dev Tools and not reading the grid correctly.
     - I learned that I needed to turn on my `Grid Display Setting` Checkboxes.
 After doing this, I learned how to navigate the lines and change my CSS accordingly.
     - As a results, I successfully played around with Grid boxes to the point where I am feeling comforable making a half-way decent layouts.
 HAZAHHH!!!

+## Jan 31st Journal Entry Notes

+### Todays Notes: Building an Image Gallery

+- Its a good idea to choose images that have similar themes and color shemes